Financial Aid During the Coronavirus Pandemic

 - be ready to show documentation to back up any changes.
 We must have this documentation before we can consider adjusting the amount of financial aid you receive.
 Examples of documentation we may request are current year income statements, such as pay stubs and unemployment compensation determinations, or other items based on individual circumstances.

 - complete and submit a reconsideration request form along with the appropriate documentation.
 You can find the forms under Financial Aid Forms page.
 (Make sure you pick the form for the correct academic year.)

 Learn about Higher Education Emergency Relief.

 Complete the FAFSA Now

 You must complete Free Application for Federal Student Aid (FAFSA) each year that you want to apply for federal and state grants, federal work-study, or institutional scholarships.
-We have started processing financial aid applications for the 2020–21 academic year.
-Complete your 2020–21 FAFSA as soon as possible so that you can be considered for certain campus-based aid programs, such as Federal Work-Study and The Federal Supplemental Education Opportunity Grant.
+Complete the FAFSA as soon as possible so that you can be considered for certain campus-based aid programs, such as Federal Work-Study and The Federal Supplemental Education Opportunity Grant.
 These funds are limited and are awarded on a first-come, first-served basis.

-If you have already completed the 2020–21 FAFSA, log in to MyCollege to check if you need to provide additional documentation to complete your financial aid offer.
+If you have already completed the most recent FAFSA, log in to MyCollege to check if you need to provide additional documentation to complete your financial aid offer.

 Get Help Completing the FAFSA